 Dzyuba's work in literary criticism has been appearing in print since 1950; in this genre he has displayed remarkable insight, opening up for his readers entirely new approaches to literature.
 He carries his readers with him by a striking lucidity of exposition, and is no respecter of accepted opinion.
-His work has done much to encourage new trends in Soviet Ukrainian literature, and he isheld in high esteem among the younger generation of writers and readers.
-His articles have been published not only in various periodcals in the Ukraine but also in a number of Russian journals; he has also contributed to journals in Georgia, Czechoslovakia and Poland.
+His work has done much to encourage new trends in Soviet Ukrainian literature, and he is held in high esteem among the younger generation of writers and readers.
+His articles have been published not only in various periodicals in the Ukraine but also in a number of Russian journals; he has also contributed to a journal in Georgia, and to publications in Czechoslovakia and Poland.
 The first publication of his work in English was in the Moscow journal Soviet Literature (No. 10, 1960).

-Dzyuba's boldness and originality has not remained unchallenged by the conservative literati who have reproved him from time to time, as in June 1962 for instance, when the Presidium of the Writers' Union of the Ukraine accused him of 'giving a distorted view of the real state of contemporary Ukrainian literature' and of uttering

-'politically erroneous statements', 1 and threatened him with expulsion from the Union.
-2
+Dzyuba's boldness and originality has not remained unchallenged by the conservative literati who have reproved him from time to time, as in June 1962 for instance, when the Presidium of the Writers' Union of the Ukraine accused him of 'giving a distorted view of the real state of contemporary Ukrainian literature' and of uttering 'politically erroneous statements', and threatened him with expulsion from the Union.2

 In late August and early September 1965, a week or two before the arrests of A. Sinyavsky and Yu.
 Daniel, a number of political arrests among young intellectuals took place in the Ukraine.
-On 4 September, Dzyuba, together with V. Chornovil and V. Stus, appealed to an audience in the 'Ukraina' cinema in Kiev to protest against these arrests.
-No official statements were issued regarding them, nor was any answer given to enquiries about them addressed to the Central Committee of the Communist Party of the Ukraine by eminent people - deputies of the Supreme Soviets of the USSR and the Ukrainian SSR, Lenin Prize laureates and holders of the Order of Lenin.
+No official statements were issued regarding these arrests, nor was any answer given to enquiries about them addressed to the Central Committee of the Communist Party of the Ukraine by eminent people - deputies of the Supreme Soviets of the USSR and the Ukrainian SSR, Lenin Prize laureates and holders of the Order of Lenin.
 Instead of clear official statements in the press, rumours about the arrests of 'nationalists' gained ground.
 Motivated by his conviction that those arrested were not 'nationalists' but people genuinely concerned for the condition of Ukrainian culture, and himself witnessing numerous instances 'of an indefatigable, pitiless, and absurd persecution of the national cultural life' of the Ukraine, Dzyuba wrote the present book in the last months of 1965 in order to show that 'the anxiety felt by an ever-widening circle of Ukrainian youth' was the result of the abandonment of the Leninist nationalities policy by Stalin and Khrushchev.
 Dzyuba asserts that a policy of persecution is no answer; in his opinion, the restoration of the Leninist policy is indispensable for the good of Communism and its future progress.

-His book, consisting of a thorough examination of the historical background of the nationalities problem, of the Leninist policy on it, of its subsequent abandonment, and the means whereby it should be restored, was presented to the leaders of the Communist Party and the Government of the Ukrainian SSR and also, within a month, in a Russian version, to the Central Committee of the CPSU.
+His book, consisting of a thorough examination of the historical background of the nationalities problem, of the Leninist policy on it, of its subsequent abandonment, and the means whereby it should be restored, was presented to the leaders of the Communist Party and the Government of the Ukrainian SSR.
 Shortly after receiving it the Central Committee of the CPU distributed it in a limited number of copies for internal circulation among the regional (oblast') Party secretaries (there are twenty-five regions in the Ukraine) requesting their comments (these have so far not been revealed).
-The book subsequently began to circulate in the Ukraine and beyond its borders.
+The book subsequently began to circulate to some extent in the Ukraine, beyond its original limited field of distribution.